 Electric heaters follow the solar units with their eco-friendliness.
 But you need to factor in their overhead costs because a heavy-duty electric heater can cost you a lot in monthly utility bills.
 Heat pumps also operate on electricity, so their carbon footprint is more or less the same as electric pool heaters.

-Gas pool heaters are the most economical option for heating large pools, but they come with a downside, i.e., a large amount of greenhouse emission.
-The good news is natural gas and propane water heater manufacturers are working towards make their products more eco-friendly.
+Gas pool heaters are the most economical option for heating large pools, but they come with a downside, i.e., a large amount of greenhouse emissions.
+The good news is natural gas and propane water heater manufacturers are working towards making their products more eco-friendly.

 Different types of pool heaters suit better for different pool constructions.
 For instance, solar pool heaters are generally considered good for small and medium-sized above-ground pools.
 On the other hand, electric pool heaters are considered suitable for indoor pools.
 For large in-ground outdoor pools, gas-powered heaters are deemed most feasible.
 So, also factor in this detail before making the final call about the pool heater you want to buy.